• Free shipping on all orders

 Collecting a Sample

 Before opening the swabs and any containers, read the instructions on the DNA kit carefully.
 Since most kits use saliva swabs, you’ll have to take a sample from your dog’s mouth.
 Rub the swab on the inside of the cheek, making sure to collect enough saliva for an accurate sample.
-Since labs need to have enough DNA, they usually send a second swab.
+Since labs need to have enough DNA, they may send a second swab or tell you how long the swab should be in contact with the inside of your dog’s cheek or gums.
+Make sure your dog hasn’t played with another dog recently in order to avoid inaccurate results.

 Sending the Swab for Testing

 Once you have the samples, send them in for a full DNA analysis.
-This is the part where everything seems to be slightly in the dark, especially while you wait up to four weeks for the results.
-Trusting the company to accurately map out your dog’s genetic makeup is a bit of a leap of faith but also expensive.
+This is the part where everything seems to be slightly in the dark, especially since you may have to wait up to 4 weeks for the results.
+Trusting the company to accurately map out your dog’s genetic makeup is a bit of a leap of faith, and it can be somewhat expensive.

 Getting the Results